What Is DeFi and How Does Decentralized Finance Work?

 DeFi works through smart contracts—self-executing code on blockchain networks that automatically performs financial functions like lending, trading, and yield distribution without human intermediaries.

-Smart Contracts: Automated programs that execute when conditions are met.
-A lending smart contract automatically calculates interest, manages collateral, and triggers liquidations if necessary.
+A lending smart contract automatically calculates interest, manages collateral, and triggers liquidations if necessary—all without human involvement.

 What Are the Main Types of DeFi Protocols?